Chefchaouen in Spring: Why March to May Is the Perfect Window

 Spring Events & Local Life

 The Wednesday souk (weekly market) is in full spring abundance: fresh goat cheese, seasonal vegetables, olives, herbs.
 Arrive by 9 AM for the best selection.
-The market operates year-round, but the spring produce is noticeably better.
+The market runs year-round, but the spring produce is noticeably better.

 What to Pack